cicsdev/cics-java-liberty-ejb/README.md

 ## Pre-requirements
 * CICS TS for z/OS V5.3 with APAR PI63877 applied, CICS TS for z/OS V5.4 or later.
-* Java SE 1.7 or later on the z/OS System
+* CICS Liberty JVM server named `WLPSMPL`

 ### Optional Requirements
 * [IBM CICS Explorer](https://www.ibm.com/us-en/marketplace/cics-explorer) - Local development and bundle deployment
 * [z/OS Provisioning Toolkit](https://developer.ibm.com/mainframe/products/zospt/) - Provisioning and deployment

 ## Deploying the Sample
-The simplest deploymeny strategy is to use `zospt` (z/OS Provisioning Toolkit).
+The simplest deployment strategy is to use `zospt` (z/OS Provisioning Toolkit).
 Follow these [instructions](com.ibm.cicsdev.ejb.zospt/README.md).

 Otherwise, import the projects into CICS Explorer.
 And deploy the CICS bundle to z/FS.
 Then define and install the bundle in the CICS region, along with a Liberty JVM server.
 A sample [server.xml](com.ibm.cicsdev.ejb.config/server.xml) configuration is provided.